-Revenues rose 8.8%, largely attributable to the growth in our HSD and phone customers, as well as basic video price increases.
-RGUs grew 9.7% and average total monthly revenue per basic subscriber was 11.4% higher than the prior year.
+Revenues rose 8.4%, largely attributable to the growth in our HSD and phone customers, as well as basic video price increases.
+RGUs grew 8.1% and average total monthly revenue per basic subscriber was 10.9% higher than the prior year.

-Video revenues increased 2.5%, primarily due to basic video rate increases and customer growth in our advanced video products and services, offset in part by a lower number of basic subscribers.
-During the year ended December 31, 2008, we lost 3,000 basic subscribers, compared to a reduction of 25,000 basic subscribers in the prior year. which includes a significant number of basic subscribers lost in connection with the retransmission consent dispute with an owner of a major television broadcast group and the sale during the period of cable systems serving on a net basis 4,100 basic subscribers.
-Digital customers grew by 48,000, as compared to an increase of 16,000 in the prior year.
-We ended the year with 288,000 digital customers, which represents a 47.9% penetration of basic subscribers.
-As of December 31, 2008, 31.6% of digital customers received DVR and/or HDTV services, as compared to 30.7% in the prior year.
+Video revenues increased 3.3%, primarily due to rate increases and growth in digital customers and customers taking our DVR and HDTV services, offset in part by a lower number of basic subscribers.
+During the year ended December 31, 2008, we lost 6,000 basic subscribers, as compared to a reduction of 56,000 basic subscribers in the prior year, which included a significant number of basic subscribers lost in connection with the retransmission consent dispute with an owner of a major television broadcast group and the sale during the period of cable systems serving on a net basis 6,300 basic subscribers.
+Digital customers grew by 86,000, as compared to an increase of 29,000 in the prior year.
+As of December 31, 2008, we served 1,318,000 basic subscribers, representing a penetration of 46.2% of our estimated homes passed, and 643,000 digital customers, representing a 48.8% penetration of our basic subscribers.
+As of December 31, 2008, 33.2% of digital customers received DVR and/or HDTV services, as compared to 29.1% as of the same date in the prior year.

-HSD revenues rose 16.7%, principally due to a 12.7% increase in HSD customers and, to a lesser extent, growth in our enterprise network products and services.
-HSD customers grew by 38,000, as compared to a gain of 41,000 in the prior year.
-We ended the year with 337,000 customers, or a 24.6% penetration of estimated homes passed.
+HSD revenues rose 16.5%, principally due to a 12.0% increase in HSD customers and, to a lesser extent, growth in our enterprise network products and services.
+HSD customers grew by 79,000, as compared to a gain of 80,000 in the prior year.
+As of December 31, 2008, we served 737,000 HSD customers, representing a penetration of 25.8% of our estimated homes passed.

-Phone revenues grew 85.7%, primarily due to a 44.3% increase in phone customers and, to a lesser extent, a reduction in discounted pricing.
-Phone customers grew by 35,000, as compared to a gain of 45,000 in the prior year.
-We ended the year with 114,000 customers, which represents a 9.5% penetration of our estimated marketable phone homes.
-As of December 31, 2008, our phone service was marketed to 87% of our 1.37 million estimated homes passed.
+Phone revenues grew 61.0%, primarily due to a 34.1% increase in phone customers and, to a lesser extent, a reduction in discounted pricing.
+Phone customers grew by 63,000, as compared to a gain of 80,000 in the prior year.
+As of December 31, 2008, we served 248,000 phone customers, representing a penetration of 9.5% of our estimated marketable phone homes.